 Perched at the end of Piedmont Avenue, the top of the cemetery offers sweeping views of downtown Oakland and San Francisco.
 Spend some time exploring the walking paths and gardens as you enjoy this uniquely-Oakland viewpoint.

-If you’re looking to get as close to the Bay as possible without actually being on the water, Middle Harbor Shoreline is your best bet.
+If you’re looking to get as close to the Bay as possible without actually being on the water, Middle Harbor Shoreline is your best bet for a sunset in Oakland.
 Built on a former Naval Supply Depot, the 38-acre park is situated next to the city’s working port, the fifth busiest working port in the country.
 Also an ecological reserve, you’ll find birds, fish, and other fascinating species along the shoreline here.

 Bring a blanket and plop yourself down on the lawn as you watch the sailboats and ferries cruise by underneath the Port of Oakland’s famous cranes.
 San Francisco will seem just a stone’s throw away, as you watch the sun disappear behind its iconic skyline.

-Whether or not you’re lucky enough to stay the night at the Claremont Club & Spa (now a Fairmont Hotel), a visit to the property’s restaurant should be on your list for optimal sunset viewing.
+Whether or not you’re lucky enough to stay the night at the Claremont Club & Spa (now a Fairmont Hotel), a visit to the property’s restaurant should be on your list for optimal sunset viewing in Oakland.

 The Limewood Bar & Restaurant offers 360-degree views of the East Bay, with San Francisco and Marin peering out in the distance.
 Grab a glass of wine and kick back on the porch as the sun goes down.
 No regrets.